mugtaba-subahi/rn.athan.uk/README.md

 - [x] Upgrade to Expo SDK v52+ (new architecture)
 - [x] Upgrade to Reanimated v4 (needs new architecture)
 - [x] Timer on popup
-- [x] Enable IOS critical alert for notifications
+- [x] Enable IOS 'active' alert for notifications

 ### Upcoming Improvements